 If the Savoy and the Ritz are out of your price range, though, we've come up with a list dedicated to the city's best budget-friendly options.
 From a posh palace in Kensington to an under-the-radar art gallery in Marylebone, these central London spots all offer excellent value for money.

-The best value afternoon tea in town is served at the Fan Museum in Greenwich.
-For just £8, you can indulge in scones topped with cream and jam, a selection of cakes and tea or coffee, all served in the beautiful orangery.
+The best value for afternoon tea in town is served at the Fan Museum in Greenwich.
+For just nine pounds, you can indulge in scones topped with cream and jam, a selection of cakes, and tea or coffee—all served in the beautiful Orangery.
 The light-flooded building is decorated with detailed murals and overlooks a secret Japanese-style garden.

 The Wallace Restaurant Afternoon Tea

 The Wallace Restaurant sits at the heart of The Wallace Collection, an unsung art gallery on Manchester Square that houses works by Rembrandt and Diego Velázquez.
 Tea is served in a covered courtyard so you can expect plenty of natural light.
 Dining here feels very indulgent because of the beautiful setting—it's hard to believe that the afternoon tea is available for less than 20 pounds.